-Thus you see that there can be different planets, at varying distances from the Sun, such as \hbar , 2, 3, 7, 4, 5.
-The sum of the least massive can reach the Sun's surface, but the highest never pass beyond circle k, which, although it is very large in comparison with each planet taken individually, is nonetheless so small in comparison to the whole heaven FGGF that, as I have already said earlier, it can be considered as its centre.
+Thus you see that there can be different planets, at varying distances from the Sun, such as \hbar , 24, \mathcal{O}^{\uparrow} , T, \mathcal{Q} , \breve{Q} .72 Of these, the lowest and the least massive can reach the Sun's surface, but the highest never pass beyond circle κ , which, although it is very large in comparison with each planet taken individually, is nonetheless so small in comparison to the whole heaven FGGF that, as I have already said earlier, it can be considered as its centre.

-But if this is still not sufficient demonstration of how it can happen that the parts of the heaven beyond circle K, being incomparably smaller than the planets, still have more force than they to continue in their motion in a straight line, consider that this force does not depend solely on the amount of matter that is in each body, but also on the extent of its surface.
-For even though, when two bodies move equally fast, it is correct to say that if one contains twice as much matter as the other it also has twice the amount of agitation, this is not to say thereby that it has twice the force to continue to move in a straight line; but rather that it will have exactly twice as much if, in addition, its surface is exactly twice the extent, because it will always meet twice as many other bodies resisting it, and it will have much less force to continue if its surface is much more than twice in extent.73
+But if this is still not sufficient demonstration of how it can happen that the parts of the heaven beyond circle κ , being incomparably smaller than the planets, still have more force than they to continue in their motion in a straight line, consider that this force does not depend solely on the amount of matter that is in each body, but also on the extent of its surface.
+For even though, when two bodies move equally fast, it is correct to say that if one contains twice as much matter as the other it also has twice the amount of agitation, this is not to say thereby that it has twice the force to continue to move in a straight line; but rather that it will have exactly 6_7 twice as much if, in addition, its surface is exactly twice the extent, because it will always meet twice as many other bodies resisting it, and it will have much less force to continue if its surface is much more than twice in extent.73